Stocks Over the Long Run

 Companies in this sector range from drug researchers and manufacturers, medical device makers, biotechnology firms, health insurers, and hospital operators.

-- Consumer Staples (8.2 percent): The role of consumer spending by Americans constitutes a huge role of total U.S. economic output – over 70 percent of total US economic activity is based on just Americans spending money on the stuff we consume and the services we use.
+- Consumer Staples (7.4%): The role of consumer spending by Americans constitutes a huge role of total U.S. economic output – over 70% of total US economic activity is based on just Americans spending money on the stuff we consume and the services we use.
 The consumer staples sector is comprised of the companies that make and sell the staples of our lives, or the everyday products like packaged foods, household cleaning supplies, textiles, and the companies that distribute and sell these items (think of most of the stuff in Wal-Mart).
 This industry is considered “mature” since it is slower growing and there is much competition amongst firms.
 These firms have historically had more stable stock prices due to their strong and established businesses and large and stable dividend payments.
 Successful firms will be able to grow their sales by expanding internationally and into emerging markets where groups of people are just beginning to buy and use the goods we fat Americans have used for generations.

-- Utilities (2.9 percent): Companies that produce and distribute power comprise a small amount of the S&P 500 and are generally sought after by investors looking for a high dividend payment.
-Many utilities offer yields of over 5 percent since they do not offer promising long-term growth opportunities.
+- Utilities (3.3%): Companies that produce and distribute power comprise a small amount of the S&P 500 and are generally sought after by investors looking for a high dividend payment.
+Many utilities offer yields of over 5% since they do not offer promising long-term growth opportunities.
 Demand for power by big industrial consumers can fall during a recession, but with new sources of low-cost natural gas, these companies are able to produce power at a lower cost.
 These companies normally need political approval to raise prices which is very unfavorable for investors.
 Potential limits on carbon and other pollutants could impact these companies (like EPA rulings on coal-burning power plants) which will require them to source more energy from more expensive renewable sources.

-- Real Estate (2.9 percent): The real estate sector and the related companies were previously categorized as financial companies until they were spun off into their own S&P 500 sector in 2016.
+- Real Estate (2.9%): The real estate sector and the related companies were previously categorized as financial companies until they were spun off into their own S&P 500 sector in 2016.
 The majority of companies in this sector are classified as Real Estate Investment Trusts (REITS) which are companies that own and operate real estate of many different types ranging from office buildings to warehouses to shopping malls etc.